DHTMLX/docs-suite/docs/grid/configuration.md

 - `header/footer` - (*object*) the object of the column header/footer
 - `column` - (*object*) the object of a column

-and returns a string with the tooltip template for the header/footer or *false* to disable a tooltip
+and returns a string with the tooltip template for the header/footer or *false* to disable a tooltip.

 ~~~jsx {9}
 const grid = new dhx.Grid("grid_container", {